maayazed/ORM-commerce/README.md

 <div>
 <h4>Instructions: </h4>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download from repository.
 Node is required to initialize the index.js file.
-MySQL is required to seed the database.
+MySQL is required to create the database.
+App functionality and use was built depending on Insomnia.

 <br>